-77 The scope of subsidiaries for which the SRB will set internal MREL is expanded.
-The scope encompasses entities providing critical functions and/or those meeting the 3% threshold of the resolution group's total risk exposure amount, or leverage exposure, or total operating income (the previous threshold was 4%).
-These are deemed Relevant Legal Entities (RLEs) (see graphic overleaf).
+The scope of subsidiaries for which the SRB will set internal MREL is expanded.
+The scope encompasses entities providing critical functions and/or those meeting the 32% threshold of the resolution group's total risk exposure amount, or leverage exposure, or total operating income (the previous threshold was 43%), or those with total assets exceeding EUR 10bn.
+These are deemed RLEs (see graphic overleaf).
 It is worth noting that entities providing critical functions are captured by the definition of RLEs, even where they are below the size threshold.
 In addition, the SRB sets internal MREL for intermediate entities: an intermediate entity is defined as a subsidiary of a resolution entity that is a parent entity of at least one RLE.
-In line with the SRB policy on the scope of LDR reporting, the entities that comply with the criteria above are required to submit a LDR to ensure that the financial information needed to determine MREL is available.
-The SRB will re-assess the scope of subsidiaries with internal MREL in future cycles as deemed appropriate.
+In line with the SRB policy on the scope of LDR reporting, the entities that comply with the criteria above are required to submit a LDR to ensure that the financial information https://eur-lex.europa.eu/eli/reg_impl/2021/763